sunt-programator/CodeIT/README.md

 ![Hugo Theme CodeIT](https://github.com/sunt-programator/hugo-codeit/raw/master/images/Apple-Devices-Preview.png)

+## Brief history

+This theme is based on the original [LoveIt](https://github.com/dillonzq/LoveIt) theme.
+The original theme was loved by many users, but since May 2020 it has not been maintained.

+We tried to contact the theme [owner](https://github.com/dillonzq), but without success.
+The contributors have opened an [issue](https://github.com/dillonzq/LoveIt/issues/514) and asked if the theme is still supported, but we also did not receive any response.

+So we decided to create and maintain the theme with a new name, keeping the original style, but continuously improving it.
+Feel free to contribute to this theme 😊.

 ## [Demo Site](https://codeit.suntprogramator.dev/)

 To see this theme in action, here is a live [demo site](https://codeit.suntprogramator.dev/) that is rendered with the **CodeIT** theme.